Send your enquiry.

 Can I claim for damp and mould – quick facts

 Can I claim for damp and mould?

-You can claim for damp and mould if your landlord is responsible for fixing the damp and mould issues, but is refusing to do so (or has attempted a repair but it has not rectified the problem).
-You must have reported the problem to your landlord and waited a reasonable amount of time for a repair to be carried out.
+You can claim for damp and mould if your housing association or council is responsible for fixing the damp and mould issues, but is refusing to do so (or has attempted a repair but it has not rectified the problem).
+You must have reported the problem to your housing association or council and waited a reasonable amount of time for a repair to be carried out.
 If nothing has been done after three months, contact us to discuss a claim.

 Could damp and mould be making me ill?